swzn/FacebookWebScraper/README.md

 # McGill Research Project

 This project was developed as part of a research project with [Prof. Joseph Vybihal's](https://www.cs.mcgill.ca/~jvybihal/index.php?Page=Home) lab.
 As a student research developer, I was tasked with making an application that could determine if social media platforms are subject to siloing.
 In the context of this research project, I developed an application that roams Facebook with the purpose of discover any such phenomenon on the platform.
+More information may be found in the [final report](docs/Final%20Report.pdf) for this project.
 # Technologies used

 <p align="left">